NucleiAv/adaptive-ad-budget-allocator/project.md

 1. AdWords and Generalized On-line Matching[Aranyak Mehta,Amin Saberi,Umesh Vazirani,Vijay Vazirani]
 2. CS246: Mining Massive Data Sets [Stanford University , mmds.org]

-**8. Appendix**
+## Appendix

-* This portion mainly explains the code and different parts of it this mainly contains the explanations the code can be found on the github linked in the title:
+This portion mainly explains the code and different parts of it this mainly contains the explanations the code can be found on the github linked in the title:

-     1. Query.py:
+### Query.py:
-      **Query.py: Generating a Query Stream for Simulation**
+Query.py: Generating a Query Stream for Simulation

 **Context:**